-- 13. A Housing Finance Ltd. is a housing finance company having a paid up Share Capital of '11 crores and a turnover of '145 crores during the Financial Year 2017-18.
+A Housing Finance Ltd. is a housing finance company having a paid up Share Capital f₹11 crores and a turnover of ₹145 crores during the Financial Year 2017-18.
 Explain with reference to the relevant provisions and rules, whether it is necessary for A Housing Finance Ltd. to file its financial statements in XBRL mode.

-[ICAI MODULE] - Sol.
-Filing of financial statements in XBRL Mode: As per Rule 3 of the Companies (Filing of Documents and forms in Extensible Business Reporting Language) Rules, 2015, the following class of companies shall file their financial statements and other documents under section 137 of the Act with the Registrar in e-form AOC-4 XBRL as per Annexure-I of this Rule: - (i) Companies listed with stock exchanges in India and their Indian subsidiaries. - (ii) Companies having paid up capital of five crore rupees or above. - (iii) Companies having turnover of one hundred crore rupees or above. - However, Non-banking finance companies, housing finance companies and companies engaged in banking and insurance sector are exempted.
+- Sol.
+Filing of financial statements in XBRL Mode: As per Rule 3 of the Companies (Filing of Documents and forms in Extensible Business Reporting Language) Rules, 2015, the following class of companies shall file their financial statements and other documents under section 137 of the Act with the Registrar in e-form AOC-4 XBRL as per Annexure-I of this Rule: - (i) Companies listed with stock exchanges in India and their Indian subsidiaries. - (ii) Companies having paid up capital of five crore rupees or above. - (iii) Companies having turnover of one hundred crore rupees or above.